DIT-AI-Project-2021/DIT-IoT-Deep-Mask/README.md

 2. Measure body temperature with a thermal imaging camera
 3. Recording personal data on mobile apps for COVID-19 epidemiological investigation

-* If all three conditions above are met, the enterance gate will open.
-But If one of the three is not satisfied, warning sound is generated and the entrance gate will closed automatically.
+* If all three conditions above are satified, the enterance gate will open.
+But If one of the three is not, warning sound is generated and the entrance gate will closed automatically.
 * Like Amazon GO, there is no need for resident personnel through unmanned automated enterence gate control.